llvm/llvm-project/clang/docs/WarningSuppressionMappings.rst

 Introduction
 ============

-Warning suppression mappings enables users to suppress clang's diagnostics in a per-file granular manner.
-Enabling enforcement of diagnostics in specific parts of the project, even if there are violations in dependencies or other parts of the codebase.
+Warning suppression mappings enable users to suppress Clang's diagnostics in a per-file granular manner.
+Enabling enforcement of diagnostics in specific parts of the project, even if there are violations in some headers.

 Goal and usage
 ==============

 Clang allows diagnostics to be configured at a translation-unit granularity.
-If a foo.cpp is compiled with -Wfoo, all transitively included headers also need to be clean.
-Hence turning on new warnings at large codebases is quite difficult
+If a ``foo.cpp`` is compiled with ``-Wfoo``, all transitively included headers also need to be clean.
+Hence turning on new warnings in large codebases can be difficult today.
+Since it requires cleaning up all the existing warnings, which might not be possible when some dependencies aren't in the project owner's control or because new violations are creeping up quicker than the clean up.
-today:
-- It requires cleaning up all the existing warnings, which might not be possible when some dependencies aren't in project owner's control.
-- Preventing backsliding in the meanwhile as the diagnostic can't be enforced at all until codebase is cleaned up.

-Warning suppression mappings aims to alleviate some of these concerns by making diagnostic configuration granularity finer, at a source file level.
+Warning suppression mappings aim to alleviate some of these concerns by making diagnostic configuration granularity finer, at a source file level.

-To achieve this, user may create a file listing which diagnostic groups to suppress in which files, and pass it as a command line argument to clang with ``--warning-suppression-mappings`` flag.
+To achieve this, user can create a file that lists which diagnostic groups to suppress in which files or paths, and pass it as a command line argument to Clang with the ``--warning-suppression-mappings`` flag.

 Note that this mechanism won't enable any diagnostics on its own.
 Users should still turn on warnings in their compilations with explicit ``-Wfoo`` flags.